HassiumTeam/Hassium/docs/Introduction.md

 Change the path accordingly to where your Hassium.exe is located.
 On windows you will just move the Hassium.exe to your Desktop folder where you will then create your scripts.

-The next step is to install the standard library.
-If you are on linux, all you have to do is run the ./make.sh and then the ./install.sh scripts in the lib/ directory.
-If you are on windows, you need to create the directory C:\Users\YourName\.Hassium and copy the dlls in lib/*Functions/*.dll to.

 ## Part 2: Running Your First Program

 Now it's time to create our first program.
 In the folder where Hassium is located open up your favorite